-Stefka Kostadinova changed the women’s high jump in the 80’s and 90’s because she dominated the competitions.
-Furthermore, Kostadinova came from a country that already had a world record holder in the women’s high jump, Lyudmila Andonova.
+Stefka Kostadinova changed the women’s high jump because she dominated the competitions.
+Furthermore, Kostadinova came from a country that already had a world record holder.
+The other world record holder’s name is Lyudmila Andonova.

 The country is Bulgaria and this is high jump legend Stefka Kostadinova.Embed from Getty Images

 Stefka Kostadinova was born on March 25, 1965, in Plovdiv, Bulgaria.

 She liked athletics from an early age and attended the Plovdiv School of Sports.
 In fact, Kostadinova became a high jump star at an early age because she set a world record for her young age group.
 As a teenager, she could high jump 6’6″ which is difficult for male competitors.Embed from Getty Images